Course Descriptions

 LL.M Thesis - LAWS 9856

-course.
+Course.
 The course requires a significant work of original research on a topic

 chosen in consultation with a faculty supervisor and other law school faculty with set assignments for topic selection, drafts, and a workshop.